 There is really no such thing as "full coverage."
-No insurance company should advertise full coverage, because it’s impossible to buy a car insurance policy where you are fully covered against every exposure.
+No insurance company should advertise full coverage, because it’s impossible to buy a car insurance policy where you are fully covered against every exposure or peril.

-Sometimes people say they’ve added full coverage to their car, or that their lienholder requires full coverage, when they are just talking about having physical damage coverages of collision and comprehensive on their policy.
+Sometimes people say they’ve added full coverage to their car, or that their lienholder requires full coverage, when really they're just talking about having physical damage coverages of collision and comprehensive on their policy.

 What most drivers and insurance agents refer to as full coverage is a car insurance policy that includes state-mandated car insurance coverages (this usually is bodily injury liability and property damage liability but also may include uninsured motorist and personal injury protection), along with physical damage coverages of collision and comprehensive.